neuralhydrology/neuralhydrology/docs/source/usage/models.rst

 :py:class:`neuralhydrology.modelzoo.transformer.Transformer` is the encoding portion of a standard transformer network with self-attention.
 This uses the standard PyTorch TransformerEncoder implementation.
 All features (``x_d``, ``x_s``, ``x_one_hot``) are concatenated and passed to the network at each time step.
 Unless the number of inputs is divisible by the number of transformer heads (``transformer_nheads``), it is necessary to use an embedding network that guarantees this.
-To achieve this, set ``statics/dynamics_embedding`` to true, so the static/dynamic inputs will be passed through embedding networks before being concatenated.
-The embedding network will then map the static and dynamic features each to size ``embedding_hiddens[-1]`` (i.e., the total input size will be twice this value if both static and dynamic inputs are embedded).
+To achieve this, use ``statics/dynamics_embedding``, so the static/dynamic inputs will be passed through embedding networks before being concatenated.
+The embedding network will then map the static and dynamic features to size ``statics/dynamics_embedding['hiddens'][-1]``, so the total embedding size will be the sum of these values.
 Instead of a decoder, this model uses a standard head (e.g., linear).
 The model requires the following hyperparameters specified in the config file: